CURE: Privacy-Preserving Split Learning Done Right: METHOD

-\subsection{Overview of \sys:}
+\subsection{Overview of \sys}

-We propose a novel framework, \sys, designed to facilitate split learning under the aforementioned threat model.
-Thus, \sys enables collaborative machine learning across client and server with asymmetric computational resources.
+We propose a novel framework, \sys, designed to enable collaborative machine learning across client and server with asymmetric computational resources.
 We employ HE, in particular the CKKS scheme (see Section~\ref{sec:CKKS}), to allow computations to be performed on encrypted data, ensuring that sensitive information remains secret and eliminating attacks via communicated values throughout the training process.
-We illustrate the overview of \sys in Figure~\ref{fig:m1a2}.
-Throughout the paper, we denote server-side and client-side parameters with a subscript of 's' and 'c', respectively.
+We present the overall workflow of \sys in comparison to vanilla SL in Figure~\ref{fig:vsl-vs-cure}.
+Figure~\ref{fig:vsl-vs-cure}(a) illustrates the traditional vanilla SL setup, while Figure~\ref{fig:vsl-vs-cure}(b) depicts our inverted SL design.
+Throughout the paper, we denote server-side and client-side parameters with a subscript of `s' and `c', respectively.

-The server is responsible for storing the data samples $(\mathbf{X})$ and performing forward pass computations ($f(\cdot)$) up to certain ($n$) layers.
-With server-side model parameters $\mathbf{W}_s$, the encrypted output $(\mathbf{O_n})$ is sent to the client, who then decrypts it and completes the forward pass ($f(\cdot)$) of the remaining ($k$) layers along with its parameters, denoted as $W_c$.
-The client, which holds the labels (\( Y \)), computes the loss $(J)$ and its gradients $(\mathbf{g_\text{Ws}})$ and $(g_\text{Wc})$, updating $W_\text{c}$ locally and sending the encrypted gradient $(\mathbf{g_\text{Ws}})$ back to the server.
-The server updates its parameters in an encrypted fashion provided by the client.
-This process ensures that (optionally) the data \( X \) and definitely the labels \( Y \) remain confidential, adhering to the objectives of our split learning framework.
+The server stores the data samples $(\mathbf{X})$ and performs the forward pass ($f_s(\cdot)$) up to $n$ layers with server-side model parameters $\mathbf{W}_s$.
+The encrypted output $(\mathbf{O_n})$ is sent to the client, who then decrypts it and completes the forward pass ($f_c(\cdot)$) of the remaining $k$ layers, denoted as $W_c$.
+Note that $\mathbf{W}_s$ denotes the server-side weight matrix while $\mathbf{w_i}$ are the column/row entries (vectors) of the matrix.
+The client, which holds the labels (\( Y \)), computes the loss $(J)$ and its gradients ($g_{W_s}$ and $g_{W_c}$), updating client weights $W_c$ locally and sending the encrypted $(\mathbf{g_{W}}_s)$ to the server.
+The server updates its parameters in an encrypted fashion.
+This process ensures that (optionally the data \( X \) and) the labels \( Y \) remain confidential, adhering to the objectives of our inverted SL framework.

-Our protocols' security relies on the premise that the server, despite observing encrypted gradients communicated during the training, cannot deduce the underlying labels better than random guessing, provided that the HE scheme used effectively makes the encrypted values indistinguishable from random.
+Our protocols' security relies on the premise that the server, despite observing encrypted gradients communicated during the training, cannot deduce the underlying labels better than random guessing, provided that the HE scheme effectively makes the encrypted values indistinguishable from random. \sys is designed to ensure that all interactions and computations are conducted securely to maintain data and/or label privacy throughout the process.
+This approach protects sensitive information while enabling scalable, efficient distributed learning when participants differ in computational power or data sensitivity.